Internships and placements

 How to apply

-All vacancies and opportunities offered through the Santander Universities Employability Programme are advertised on Advantage.
+All vacancies and opportunities offered through the Santander Universities Internship Programme are advertised on Advantage.
 If you've checked your eligibility:

 - Select the role you wish to apply for via our Vacancies page.
-Funded internships and project placements will be labelled "Santander".
+Funded internships will be labelled "Santander" and numbered.

 - Create a CV and covering letter that is tailored to the role for which you are applying, then attend a Careers & Enterprise drop-in to get your CV reviewed by a Trained Advisor.